How a Bill becomes an Act

 - a Financial Memorandum (sets out the expected costs of implementing the Bill)

 - Explanatory Notes (explain the legal effect of the Bill)

 - a Policy Memorandum (explains why the Bill is being proposed)

 - a Scottish Minister's Statement (gives details of things the Scottish Government must do before the Bill is introduced, including consulting on the Bill and letting people know that it is going to be introduced)

 - a statement on legislative competence (to say that the changes to the law included in the Bill are changes that the Parliament has the power to make)

-Preliminary stage (general principles, whether the Bill should proceed)
+Stage 1 (general principles, whether the Bill should proceed)

-Consideration stage (objections and amendments)
+Stage 2 (objections and amendments)

-If there are objections to the Bill, they are considered in detail by the Private Bill Committee.
+If there are objections to the Bill, they are considered in detail by the Hybrid Bill Committee.
 The Committee members listen to the arguments on both sides and decide between them (like the judge in a court would do).
 Sometimes, the committee will publish a report to explain the decisions it makes on objections.

-Final Stage (amendments, debate and final vote)
+Stage 3 (amendments, debate and final vote)